paulbersch/dbunit-presentation/PITCHME.md

 ## NO!

-Testing gives us the confidence to make changes in our architecture.
+Testing gives us the confidence to make changes in our architecture and is essential to allowing us to modernize key parts of our application (e.g. automations, contacts, segments).

 #HSLIDE

+### Reasons we "can't" test PHP code in Hosted

+ - there isn't an easy entry point from an API call (or if there is, it's not isolated enough)
+ - we depend on global state, especially weird stuff in `engine` and `prepend`
+ - database interactions in a code path are complex
+ - the code calls an external service or has a side-effect (e.g. sending an email)

+#HSLIDE

+A lot of our most important code is [difficult to test](https://github.com/ActiveCampaign/Hosted/blob/version-8.12/admin/functions/series.php#L1682).

+#HSLIDE

 ## What is unit testing?

-Testing your code function by function, in isolation, to verify that the code meets tightly defined requirements.
+Testing your code in *isolated* chunks to verify that the code meets *tightly defined* requirements.

-Ideally.

-#HSLIDE
+(Ideally)

 In a perfect world, code is broken up into discrete functions with no side-effects and no global dependencies.